Distributed Precoding for Satellite-Terrestrial Integrated Networks Without Sharing CSIT: A Rate-Splitting Approach: Reformulation to Distributed Problem

-where $(a)$ comes from the high SNR assumption and (b) follows Jensen's inequality.
-As observed in (b), by averaging the IUI term, it becomes a constant, i.e., $\mathbb{E} \big[ \Bar{\mathbf{v}}^{\sf H}\mathbf{U}_{p,k}^{\textnormal{bs}}\Bar{\mathbf{v}} \big] = \epsilon_k$, we disentangle the $\bar {\bf{f}}$-related term and the $\bar {\bf{v}}$-related term into the numerator and the denominator in \eqref{re_R_pri_TU_approx}.
-With \eqref{re_R_pri_TU_approx}, by rearranging the ergodic sum spectral efficiency of the private streams, we obtain \eqref{eq:R_private_dist} as shown at the top of the next page.
+where $(a)$ comes from the high SNR assumption and $(b)$ follows Jensen's inequality.
+As observed in $(c)$, by averaging the IUI term, it is captured as a constant, defined as $\mathbb{E} \big[ \Bar{\mathbf{v}}^{\sf H}\mathbf{U}_{p,k}^{\textnormal{bs}}\Bar{\mathbf{v}} \big] = \epsilon_k$.
+This allows us to disentangle the $\bar {\bf{f}}$-related term and the $\bar {\bf{v}}$-related term into the numerator and the denominator in \eqref{re_R_pri_TU_approx}.
+With \eqref{re_R_pri_TU_approx}, by rearranging the ergodic sum spectral efficiency of the private streams, we obtain \eqref{eq:R_private_dist} at the top of the next page.